 We are known for having the only fully integrated predictive analytics solution available for retailers.
 Smart Fulfillment is a small, but important part of it, and I will address it in the next question.

 Retailers have been operating in a multi-channel environment for a long time.
-It used to be catalogs, telephone, stores, and kiosks, and now it has evolved into e-commerce and mobile as well, but this is not what makes omni-channel retailing a unique shift.
+It used to be catalogues, telephones, stores, and kiosks, and now it has evolved into e-commerce and mobile as well, but this is not what makes Omni-channel retailing a unique shift.

 There are several important trends at play: